attack68/rateslib/docs/source/u_defaults.rst

    When using the ``spec`` argument, arguments which might normally inherit might be defined specifically, and will no longer inherit.
-If overwriting an instrument that has been directly specified ensure to change both legs.
+If overwriting an instrument that has been directly specified, ensure to overwrite both legs.

 We can change the frequency on the XCS defined in the initial example.
 Since ``leg2_frequency`` was explicitly defined by the ``spec`` then it will no longer inherit.